 Teams continue to see record engagement from customers, even as they pivot to meet changing behaviours and expectations.
 Many agents still haven’t gone back to the office; some will likely not return.
 Although it’s been a year of unique and unprecedented change, support teams have met each challenge head on.
 They’ve adapted in ways they never thought possible, at a time when customer support has only become more important.

-Our Benchmark team is tracking the impact of the global health crisis on 23,000 companies that power their support operations using Zendesk.
-We’ll continue to offer insights and resources to help you support your customers during these unprecedented times.
+Looking ahead, we’re seeing trends that continue to shape what customer experience (CX), and business as a whole, will look like in the near future.
+As our Benchmark team monitors the ongoing impact of the global health crisis on 90,000 companies that power their support operations using Zendesk, we’ll continue to offer insights and resources to help teams adapt.

 - Watch our LinkedIn Live event to learn more about the trends we're seeing and how businesses can respond with quick decisions on adjusting their support channels.

 - Ticket spikes become new baselines

 - Sectors heavily impacted by the pandemic have bounced back or will continue to do so

 - Some industries are seeing tickets finally stabilise, while others continue to shoot up